 No. 15: Mansion House

 Hill’s Mansion House, erected in 1841-42, was Easthampton’s grand hotel.
 It stood at the corner of Main and Northampton Streets, where the Florence Savings Bank branch stands today.
 In the mid-19th century, more affluent Seminary students took rooms and meals there.
 Later in the century, as Easthampton lost its appeal as a vacation destination, the building suffered some decline.
 In 1916 it was purchased by Williston Seminary, and renamed Payson Hall.
 As the three brick buildings across the common were becoming increasingly cramped and obsolete, Payson Hall was used as a dormitory and dining hall, and was the home of the Williston Junior School until 1928.
-After Williston sold the building in 1951, it became the home of increasingly affordable apartments, until it was condemned and torn down in 1969.
+After Williston sold the building in 1951, it became the home of what we will gently term “increasingly affordable” apartments, until it was condemned and torn down in 1969.

 No. 16: Residence of the late Hon.
 Samuel Williston